 Your typical smoke detector produces a very intense, high frequency sound when smoke is detected.
 Not all hearing impaired people can hear that sound, especially without hearing aids.
 Some smoke detectors produce a low frequency sound that is usually much more audible to hearing impaired people, since the most common hearing loss is worse in the high frequencies than the low.
-Other smoke detectors for the hearing impaired will flash a strobe light.

-The average hearing impaired person hears low-frequency sound better than high-frequency sound.
+Other The average hearing impaired person hears low-frequency sound better than highfrequency sound.
 Most smoke detectors produce a high-frequency sound.
 That high frequency sound is very loud, but still not audible to some hearing impaired.
 A smoke detector that produces a low-frequency sound has a better chance of being heard by hearing impaired people.